- Notifications

 bishop | The process responsible for configuring autodiscovered tunnels. |

-Each process can run as its own user.
+Each process runs as its own user.

 The processes share packets between each other in a very well defined way.